mustafaumar/my_smartwatch_project/README.md

 # my_smartwatch_project
 This is my first project I did myself <br>
 I used it to practice media query (responsiveness) to fit any kind of screen.
-I also created a toggle navigation bar.
+I also created a toggle navigation bar. <br>
+Link to the hosted site https://smartwatches-project.netlify.app/